CodeYourFuture/CYF-Workshops/sql-quiz/readme.md

 ## Requirements

 - **Quiz Leader:** The quizmaster needs to prepare the questions, guide the quiz, and keep the energy high.
 Sample questions are provided below, but you should set your own.
+Anyone: trainee or volunteer can take this role.
+Prepare your quiz questions and answers in advance.
 - **Timekeeper:** Keep track of time for each round to ensure the quiz runs smoothly.
 - **Assemble Your Team:** Get into groups of 3-4.
 Teamwork makes the dream work
 - **Paper & Pen:** Prepare yourselves to write queries and discuss strategies WITHOUT using a computer.